 - This historic downtown hotel is where the Boston Cream Pie was invented!

-Save money and time with these Boston deals:
+Save money and time with these affiliate Boston deals:

-- Living Social and Gilt City have awesome, always-changing deals for Boston.
+- Living Social has awesome, always-changing deals for Boston.

 - The CityPass and GoCard give discounted admissions to tourist attractions.